frictionlessdata/datapackage/patterns/README.md

 If the relationships are defined in a data model, the generation of the relationships in the data schema can be automatic.

 The example presented in the [Overview](#overview) and the rule for converting a Data model into a Table schema are detailed in [this NoteBook](https://nbviewer.org/github/loco-philippe/Environmental-Sensing/blob/main/property_relationship/example_schema.ipynb).

+A complete example (60 000 rows, 50 fields) is used to validate the methodology and the tools: [open-data IRVE](https://www.data.gouv.fr/fr/reuses/les-donnees-irve-sont-elles-coherentes/)